SuperElastix/SimpleElastix/Documentation/source/ParameterMaps.rst

 Another important parameter is :code:`AutomaticParameterEstimation` which controls whether the :code:`AdaptiveStochasticGradientDescent` optimizer should estimate its own convergence parameters or allow you to set them.
 Automatically obtained parameters work well in most cases and facilitates a complete hands-off approach which is highly recommended.
 Optimizers can be tricky to tune by hand.

 :code:`DefaultPixelValue` sets value of pixels outside the moving image grid.
 The rest of the key-value pairs are component specific parameters.
 There are multiple choices available for each type of component.
 For example, you can construct an image pyramid with recursive sampling or via Gaussian Smoothing.
 Each choice has its own pros and cons.
-Consult the registration components secton for a description of all types of available components.
+Consult the Registration Components secton for a description of all types of available components.

-..
-Working With Parameter Maps
-.. ---------------------------